-- 26. Subject to paragraph 25, where Exit Capacity applications result in a requirement for National Grid to release Incremental Obligated Exit Capacity at more than one NTS Exit Point, analysis of substitution opportunities will commence by considering recipient NTS Exit Points with no Revenue Driver7 ("RD"), (see Special Condition 5G Part D of the Licence), followed by the NTS Exit Point with the highest RD. - 27.
-Where there are two or more potential recipient NTS Exit Points with the same RD, either as separate RDs or through grouping, NTS Exit Points will be selected as recipient NTS Exit Points on the basis of best exchange rate from available donor NTS Exit Points.
+26. Subject to paragraph 25, where Exit Capacity applications result in a requirement for National Grid to release Incremental Obligated Exit Capacity at more than one NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of recipient NTS Exit Points by their Revenue Driver7 ("RD"), (see Special Condition 5G8).
+Ranking will start with NTS Exit Points with no RD, followed by the